 If the jaw-strapping anti-snoring device is not your thing then perhaps you'd like to stuff something into your nose.
 This device also looks a bit odd but is scientifically designed to help you to stop snoring - apparently.

-The Airing micro-CPAP is a specially designed nasal anti-snoring device.
+This gadget is specially designed nasal anti-snoring device.
 It is officially, according to the manufacturer, "first maskless, hoseless, cordless micro-CPAP device."

 In this sense its more an attempted cure for the underlying cause of snoring - sleep apnea.
 More specifically it is designed to tackle Obstructive Sleep Apnea (OSA) caused by the collapse of soft tissues at the rear of the throat during sleep.